THE PATTERNS

 Systems continuously tune routing and resource allocation based on real-time data

-Participants: Autonomous systems + Flow Engineers
+Participants: Systems + Flow Engineers

 Purpose: Maintain optimal flow efficiency and throughput

-Rhythmic Practices
+Rhythmic Patterns

 Scheduled gatherings for human insight and alignment